Photo by Troy House - CORBIS; downloaded from http://www.aldebaran.com/en/press/gallery/pepper

 - Ideapark (shopping mall)

-From October 2016, I am also a co-investigator on the SoCoRo project, which aims to build a socially competent robot training buddy for adults with ASD.
+From 2016-2019, I was also a co-investigator on the SoCoRo project, which aimed to build a socially competent robot training buddy for adults with ASD.

 Before coming to Glasgow, I worked on a number of projects in the general area of embodied conversational agents, including the following: